microsoft/MTC_IOT_WALL/README.md

 - Click **OK** then **Close**

+> To confirm that you have successfully changed the IP address, make sure you can PING 192.168.30.11.
+If you cannot PING that IP address.
+You will need to validate your IP configuration, or you might have an issue with your IoT wall.
+Please reach out for assistance if you can't PING 192.168.30.11.

 ### Install and Provision EFLOW

-EFLOW (Edge for Linus on Windows) let's you run Auzure IoT Edge in a Linux container on Windows.
+EFLOW (Edge for Linux on Windows) let's you run Auzure IoT Edge in a Linux container on Windows.

 1. In an elevated PowerShell session, run each of the following commands to download IoT Edge for Linux on Windows.